HP OpenVMS Systems

 HP SSL for OpenVMS

-The HP SSL Version 1.4 for OpenVMS is based on the 0.9.8h baselevel of OpenSSL.
-Some of the OpenSSL API, data structure and command are changed from the previous HP SSL version 1.3 (based on OpenSSL 0.9.7e).
+The HP SSL Version 1.4 for OpenVMS is based on the 0.9.8h base level of OpenSSL.
+Some of the OpenSSL APIs, data structures and commands are changed from the previous HP SSL version 1.3 (based on OpenSSL 0.9.7e).

 You must recompile and re-link your code with the latest SSL header files and shareable images if you see the following error: